BillSchumacher/pycflare/README.md

 Roadmap
 ---

-* Add support for registering account IDs to a name.
-(Quality of Life)
-* Add support for cache API.
+* Adding support for cache API.
-* Add support for routes API.
+* Adding support for routes API.
-* Add support for DNS API.
+* Adding support for DNS API.

 Suggestions are welcome.